ArkadeepChakraborty/ITS_FINAL_YEAR_PROJECT/README.md

 •	Then the coming output suggestions was shown to the user in a proper format to the website.

-Skills: EJS(Embedded Javascript),Css(Cascading Style Sheets),Node JS,Postman API,Django,JSON(JavaScript Object Notation).
+Skills: EJS(Embedded Javascript),Css(Cascading Style Sheets),Node JS,Postman API,Django,ML Algorithms.